 An electric blanket is a great option for the colder winter months as this can stay on throughout the night without costing too much money to run.
 It provides close contact heat, meaning you’re not having to heat the entire room which is less energy efficient.

-You’ll need a sturdy bed frame that isn’t creaking and swaying all over the place when you roll in your sleep.
+You’ll need a sturdy bed frame that isn’t creaking and swaying all over the place when you roll in your sleep or consider the best adjustable beds in Australia that can support any position of any types of sleepers..
 Top this with a high quality mattress that supports your sleeping position.
 There are different levels of firmness for mattresses so research which suits you best and then test some out inside an actual bed store before making your decision.

 Finally, some supportive pillows will complete your perfect bed setup.
 Again, check online to find out whether one or two are best to support your back and neck depending on your sleeping position.